AndreaB2000/ASW-project/docs/report.md

    1. Gameplay
       1. Add a grain to a controller pile
       1. View opponents moves
-      1. View personal and opponent clock time remaining
-      1. Resign the current game
       1. Disconnect from the current game
 1. View the website leaderboard
 1. View a tutorial on _Sandpiles_ game rules
-1. Developers
-   1. Use the public API to access data about players and games, in an authenticated manner
-   1. Find the public API documentation on the _Sandpiles_ website

 #### System Functional Requirements